Has Nate Diaz Lost His Spot as People's Champ After Skipping out on UFC 230?

 Except Diaz wasn't ready.

 He was booked to fight Dustin Poirier, his first bout in over two years, but Poirier pulled out with an injury a few weeks before they were slated to meet.
-Diaz, instead of taking on another comer, washed his hands on the event completely and stated the overt delusion that he’d simply wait for a title shot.
+Diaz, instead of taking on another comer, washed his hands of the event and stated the overt delusion that he'd wait for a title shot.

-So now we’re here.
+So, now we're here.

 No Diaz, and no end in sight for his self-imposed hiatus.
 Even Dana White has thrown his hands up in frustration, stating that he has no interest in booking another Diaz fight right now because the headaches aren't worth it.

-Think about that: The UFC president, who loves money more than anything in the world and has based his whole career on generating it by selling fights and fighters to the masses, couldn’t be bothered collecting Diaz-related cheques because it’s just too antagonizing.
+Think about that: The UFC President, who loves money more than anything in the world and has based his whole career on generating it by selling fights and fighters to the masses, couldn't be bothered collecting Diaz-related cheques because it's just too antagonizing.

 If the boss is that tired of it, one can't help but wonder if the fans might not be in a similar headspace.

-Circumstantially, it does seem like more fans are filling social media and comment sections with discord when it comes to Diaz.
+Circumstantially, it seems like more fans are filling social media and comment sections with discord when it comes to Diaz.
 Where he was once cheered on for his realness and willingness to march to his own beat, now it seems like people are growing weary of the shtick and just want to see him back in the cage.

 Prospective opponents no longer see him as the big fish they did a couple of years back, either.
 Poirier accused him of over-negotiating their 230 bout, while McGregor has increasingly downplayed a lucrative trilogy bout between them.